ibm-cloud-docs/vpc/block_storage_vpc_adjustable_iops.md

 * Adjust IOPS within a [custom IOPS](/docs/vpc?topic=vpc-block-storage-profiles&interface=api#custom) band.
 * Adjust IOPS without having to detach the volume from the virtual server instance.

-The degree to which IOPS can be increased is determined by the maximum that is allowed by the volume's [tiered profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers).
-You can adjust IOPS for an IOPS tier based on volume size or select the next profile that allows for increased performance.
+The degree to which IOPS can be increased is determined by the maximum that is allowed by the volume's profile.

+- [Tiered profiles](/docs/vpc?topic=vpc-block-storage-profiles#tiers): you can adjust IOPS for an IOPS tier based on volume size or select the next profile that allows for increased performance.

-If you use a [custom volume profile](/docs/vpc?topic=vpc-block-storage-profiles#custom), you can increase IOPS by specifying the next IOPS custom band.
-For example, for a volume 10 - 39 GB, you can increase custom IOPS to 1,000 IOPS by specifying a custom IOPS value.
+- [Custom volume profile](/docs/vpc?topic=vpc-block-storage-profiles#custom): you can increase IOPS by specifying the next IOPS custom band.
+For example, for a volume 10 - 39 GB, you can increase custom IOPS to 1,000 IOPS.
 The IOPS range within a custom band is based on the volume size.
 If you later [increase the size of a volume](/docs/vpc?topic=vpc-expanding-block-storage-volumes), you can increase the IOPS again.

-To adjust a volume's IOPS, the volume must be in an _available_ state and the instance must be running.
-Your user authorization is verified before IOPS is adjusted.

-You can use the UI, the CLI, the API, or Terraform to adjust IOPS.
-You can adjust the volume's IOPS multiple times up to its maximum limit or reduce IOPS to its minimum limit.

 You can monitor the progress of your volume's IOPS change from the UI or CLI.
-You can also use the [Activity Tracker](/docs/vpc?topic=vpc-at_events) to verify that the IOPS were adjusted.
+You can also check the [Activity tracking events](/docs/vpc?topic=vpc-at_events) to verify that the IOPS were adjusted.

+Billing for an updated volume is automatically updated.
+The prorated difference of the new price is added to the current billing cycle.
+The new full amount is then billed in the next billing cycle.

 ## Limitations
 {: #adjustable-iops-limitations-block}